dissonanz/citus-docker/README.md

 ### Testing the image

-The image defined in this repo can be tested using [docker compose](https://docs.docker.com/compose/).
+The image defined in this repo can be tested using [Rancher OS](http://docs.rancher.com/).

-To launch a citus cluster with a master node and 2 workers:
+To launch a citus cluster with a master node and 2 workers - create new stack and provide options by docker-compose.yml

-* `docker-compose up`

 For an example for setting up a distributed table and on how to run queries on it, see [CitusData docs: Examples with Sample Data](https://www.citusdata.com/docs/examples#amazon-reviews).